jackbrand900/join-the-siege/README.md

 Note: because I am on the free-tier of Together.ai, rate-limiting can occasionally result in "unknown" being predicted for a file.
 If this occurs, please wait a bit and try again.
 If this were a production environment, a higher limit / local LLM would be used.

 To support prototyping and low-data environments, I built a **synthetic document generator**.
-It can create variable numbers of synthetic documents in multiple formats, with randomized subsets of fields selected to mimic real-world variation.
+It can create variable numbers of synthetic documents (up to 10 at a time) in multiple formats, with randomized subsets of fields selected to mimic real-world variation.

 ### Why This Matters